 4. Create Rates:

-- A Flat Rate is a preset rate you charge for a service, regardless of the amount of time it takes to complete the job.
+- A Flat Rate is a preset rate you charge for a service, regardless of the amount of time it takes to complete the job, add up the total and key in the Price Field.

 - An Hourly Labor Rate allows you to set the amount you will charge for service per hour or part of an hour.